MicrosoftDocs/cpp-docs/docs/intrinsics/interlockedexchangeadd-intrinsic-functions.md

 While the `_InterlockedExchangeAdd` function operates on 32-bit integer values, `_InterlockedExchangeAdd8` operates on 8-bit integer values, `_InterlockedExchangeAdd16` operates on 16-bit integer values, and `_InterlockedExchangeAdd64` operates on 64-bit integer values.

 On ARM platforms, use the intrinsics with `_acq` and `_rel` suffixes if you need acquire and release semantics, such as at the beginning and end of a critical section.
-The intrinsics with an `_nf` ("no fence") suffix do not act as a memory barrier.
+The intrinsics with an `_nf` ("no fence") suffix don't act as a memory barrier.

 On Intel platforms that support Hardware Lock Elision (HLE) instructions, the intrinsics with `_HLEAcquire` and `_HLERelease` suffixes include a hint to the processor that can accelerate performance by eliminating a lock write step in hardware.
-If these intrinsics are called on platforms that do not support HLE, the hint is ignored.
+If these intrinsics are called on platforms that don't support HLE, the hint is ignored.

 These routines are only available as intrinsics.
-Thus, they are intrinsic whether or not [/Oi](../build/reference/oi-generate-intrinsic-functions.md) or [#pragma intrinsic](../preprocessor/intrinsic.md) is used.
-It is not possible to use [#pragma function](../preprocessor/function-c-cpp.md) on these intrinsics.
+They're intrinsic even when [/Oi](../build/reference/oi-generate-intrinsic-functions.md) or [#pragma intrinsic](../preprocessor/intrinsic.md) is used.
+It isn't possible to use [#pragma function](../preprocessor/function-c-cpp.md) on these intrinsics.

 ## Example